jumblexacm/jumble-bot/README.md

     - Use most of the same steps from `jumble-assume-admin-policy`
     - However, paste the ARN from the `engineer` role summary (not the admin role's summary)

+## STEP 5: Finish creating the IAM users

-4. For each engineer who needs access to your AWS resources (like your Lambda function), create an IAM user
+1. For each engineer who needs access to your AWS resources (like your Lambda function), create an IAM user
     - Use the same steps from earlier

-5. For each user (including the first IAM user from earlier), add the `jumble-assume-engineer-policy`
+2. For each user (including the first IAM user from earlier), add the `jumble-assume-engineer-policy`
     - In the IAM console, click **"Users"** and choose the IAM user
     - Click **"Add permissions"**
     - Attach existing policies directly: `jumble-assume-admin-policy`

-5. Have each user set up MFA by following these steps:
+3. Have each user set up MFA by following these steps:
     - Sign in as the IAM user
     - Visit the "switch roles" link for the admin role
     - In the IAM console, click **"Users"** and choose an IAM user